vaclavkratochvil/belief-functions-polyhedral-learning/README.md

-Learning Belief Functions from Data via Polyhedral Methods:
-Computational Supplement
+From Confidence Bounds to Belief Functions: Computational Supplement
 ================

 # Overview